lundegaard/react-union.org/content/docs/scripts/usage.md

 **Production build**

-Build all registered apps.
+Build all available apps

 ```
 yarn build --release
 ```

-or build just one
+or just a single one

 ```
 yarn build --app YourAppName --release